iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> I deleted this app because it was using vast amounts of storage space.
+For an app that does very little I do not understand why..<br> :date: __2021-03-05 15:24:03__

+> Seems to have update issues.
+Im on same version as husband - he can add vaccination details but I can't.
+Good information feedback and invites to interesting webinars<br> :date: __2021-03-01 13:46:32__

+> Completely lack the ability for user to review own symptoms.
+I wasn't to see my data!<br> :date: __2021-03-01 11:56:15__

+> Sometimes my information doesn't go through and I have to do it over.<br> :date: __2021-03-01 00:13:25__

+> Hasn't sent reminders since an update in November.<br> :date: __2021-02-28 18:14:46__

+> Nothing to report 🤗🤗🤗🤗<br> :date: __2021-02-27 18:00:09__

 > No longer seem to get reminders to login 🙁<br> :date: __2021-02-27 09:14:43__

 > Fervently wish your iPad page would rotate to the horizontal position!<br> :date: __2021-02-26 19:49:27__